BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 🔥🔥🔥 This list will be updated in real time.

-🔥🔥🔥 A survey paper on MLLM is preparing and will be released soon.
+🔥🔥🔥 A survey paper on MLLM is preparing and will be released soon!

 Welcome to join our WeChat group of MLLM communication!